pigment/inputs/README.md

 Inputs
 ======
 A set of nice base styles for buttons and form elements, to aid prototyping web apps and the like.
 See the [demo here](http://pigment.github.com/inputs/).
+The aim is to have a stylesheet (+2 for IE/IE6) that can be simply dropped in to your project and work with minimal adjustments to your markup.

 Quick Start
 -----------